 Clodagh Shortt, Entrepreneur, Founder of Honey Boutique

 We regularly consult and develop links with a large number of employers including, for example, Santander and the British Council who provide sponsorship for our year abroad placements as well as Rolls Royce, Price Waterhouse Coopers and Moy Park / MARFRIG who are members of the employer liaison panel for the course.

 Our past students have also gained work placement with organisations such as the British Council Assistantships Program, Santander Bank, and Price Waterhouse Coopers.

 ‘We are looking for graduates who can be our future leaders who demonstrate qualities of courage, judgement and breadth.
 Where do we find such qualities?
 Linguists or arts graduates.’

 Miles Cowdry, Director of Global Corporate Development, Rolls Royce PLC

 Additional Awards Gained(QSIS ELEMENT IS EMPTY)

-Certificates of Distinction in Spoken Spanish: A certificate of Distinction in spoken Spanish is awarded to students whose performance is 1st class in their final year oral examination.
+Certificates of Distinction in Spoken Spanish/Portuguese: A certificate of Distinction in spoken Spanish/Portuguese is awarded to students whose performance is 1st class in their final year oral examination in the given language.

 Queen’s Foundation Scholarship: Awarded by the School for the best overall performance in Portuguese at Level 1.